About the Test

 - How long will my scores be valid?

-Scores are valid for 2 years after the test date.
+All TOEFL scores are valid for 2 years after the test date.

 - How can I cancel my scores?